newmediadenver/applicantbox/README.md

 Once this has completed, you are ready to start your development tasks.

+## Accessing the demo site
+You can now access the site at http://localhost:1025

+To log into the Wordpress Admin, go to http://localhost:1025/wp/wp-login.php and login with the following credentials:

+*Username:* nmd.admin
+*Password:* admin

 ## When your tasks are completed
 Once you are done with your tasks, run the following command:
 ```